foxkill/mosquito/README.md

 - Make StoreTaskRequest to validate the user input in the store request: sail artisan make:request V1/StoreTaskRequest
 - Add class StateEnum for validating states.
 - Add HasApiTokens to the User Model class.
+- Add a scope to make sure users have access only to their own tasks: sail artisan make:scope CreatorScope
+- TOD0:
+    * title=max:255
+    * Json-Middleware
+    * better provision of tokens.
+    * Use JsonResource
+    * OpenAPI provision